 Emily joined our team in 2007 and has enriched our practiced with her skills and kindness.
 She’s one of our talented veterinary technicians who thrives on variety and excels when faced with challenges.
 In 2014, Emily graduated from the Minnesota School of Business with an Associate of Science degree.
 Her favorite part of working here is that each day she gets to see and help a wide variety of animals.
 Abscess appointments and similar issues tend to be her favorite.
 Koda, Emily’s dog is her pride and joy.
 He loves food, going for a swim, and taking naps.
 Even though Koda is not lightweight (he’s 90-pounds!), he thinks he’s a lap dog.
 During her downtime, Emily loves spending time with her family and friends.
 And her favorite hobby is reading.
 How much does Emily like reading?
 She and her friends regularly participate in a book club!

-Rachel Ramacher, Veterinary Technician
+Rachel Haider, Certified Veterinary Technician

-Janelle Schlangen, Lead Receptionist
+Janelle Schlangen, Receptionist

 Tammy Lehner, Receptionist